alby666/EDMC-PowerPlayProgress/README.md

 PowerPlayProgress is a EDMC addon that assists Elite Dangerous cmdrs in tracking their power play progress between docking/death events as well as per system.

-BioScan is a multipurpose exobiology tool for Elite Dangerous.
-It utilizes the plugin system of the [Elite Dangerous Market Connector][EDMC] for backend journal processing and display.

 ## Requirements
 * [EDMC] version 5.7 and above (python 3.11)